-One of the group members (Enrique del Acebo Ibáñez) is the editor-in-chief of a peer-reviewed, annual polar-focused social sciences and humanities journal (Arctic & Antarctic - International Journal on Circumpolar Sociocultural Issues).
-Furthermore, in June 2011, Routledge commenced publication of a new journal entitled The Polar Journal, specifically directed to the social sciences and humanities.
-Whilst this is an independent initiative, members of SSAG are well represented on its editorial board.
-This journal provides an important new platform for scholarly engagement with the issues of interest to SCAR's SSAG and the wider community whom we serve.
+As noted in last year's report, the group is well represented on the editorial board of as The Polar Journal (a social sciences and humanities publication focussed on the polar regions), which enables the group to encourage a broader academic discussion of values in a polar context.
+Furthermore, one of the group members (Enrique del Acebo Ibáñez) is the editor-in-chief of a peer-reviewed, annual polar-focused social sciences and humanities journal (Arctic & Antarctic - International Journal on Circumpolar Sociocultural Issues), which likewise provides a platform for scholarly engagement with the issues of interest to SCAR's SSAG and the wider community whom we serve.